mpv-player/mpv/DOCS/man/input.rst

     Note that setting a value identical to its previous value will not resize the window.
 That's because this property mirrors the ``window-scale`` option, and setting an option to its previous value is ignored.
+If this value is set while the window is in a fullscreen, the multiplier is not applied until the window is taken out of that state.
+Writing this property to a maximized window can unmaximize the window depending on the OS and window manager.
+If the window does not unmaximize, the multiplier will be applied if the user unmaximizes the window later.

     See ``current-window-scale`` for the value derived from the actual window size.